 Once collected and validated, all performance data is made available to subscribers via Preqin Pro.
 We also offer a range of performance-related tools for users to compare, benchmark, and analyze the data.
-Subscribers use the data for a variety of purposes including benchmarking, competitor analysis, due diligence, and market intelligence.
+Subscribers can leverage the tools for benchmarking, competitor analysis, due diligence, or market intelligence, for example.